François-Thomas Le Même

-François-Thomas Le Même (Saint-Malo, 13 January 1764 — Waltherstow, at 30S 79E, 30 March 1805) was a French privateer.
+François-Thomas Le Même (13 January 1764 – 30 March 1805) was a French privateer.

 Career

 Le Même was born in Saint-Malo in the family of an accountant, and studied in order to enlist in the navy.
 At the age of 14, he enlisted as a volunteer on the merchantman Pouponne, which departed Saint-Malo in early 1778, bound for Northern America.
 After the outbreak of the War of American Independence, Le Même returned to Brest on the Gentille.

 Le Même enlisted on the privateer Prince-de-Montbarrey which, after taking a number of prizes, was herself captured by a frigate on 28 June 1779.
 Exchanged the following year, Le Même served on the ships Lys, Pilote-des-Indes and Petite-Guêpe, which he learnt that the war had ended.
 Replacing the lieutenant of the ship Marie-Constance, Le Même sailed to Le Havre.

 Le Même then sailed on various merchantmen, rising to the rank of captain on 5 January 1790.
 He served as a lieutenant on the Mississippi, before taking command of the Liberté, bound for the Indies.
 He departed on 3 September 1791 and arrived at Mauritius before sailing to Pondicheri and Bengal, before returning to Port-Louis.
 Le Même then took command of the 130-ton brig Hirondelle, and cruised to Java and Sumatra, returning to Mauritius in March 1793.

 At the outbreak of the French Revolutionary Wars, Le Même converted Hirondelle into a privateer, arming her with twelve 4-pounder guns and recruiting a 110-man crew.
 He then departed to prey on Dutch commerce.
 On 16 August 1793, Hirondelle met the brig 18-gun Good-Werwgting, under Lieutenant Raken, and captured her by boarding.
 Le Même sent a prize crew under Lieutenant Legars on Good-Werwgting and continued his cruise.
 On 25 August, Hirondelle met the 40-gun East Indiaman Williams-Thesied, under Captain John Thomson; boarded at once by both Hirondelle and Good-Werwgting, Williams-Thesied surrendered after a 40-minute battle.
 Hirondelle then returned to Port-Louis with her prizes.